-Though remote and isolated, surrounded on all sides by the winds and swells of the Atlantic and a snowflake away from the Arctic Circle, Iceland is impossible to ignore as a holiday destination, and is one of the best places in the world to see the Northern Lights.
+Though remote and isolated, surrounded on all sides by the winds and swells of the Atlantic and a snowflake away from the Arctic Circle, Iceland is impossible to ignore as a holiday destination.
+It's also one of the best places in the world to see the Northern Lights.
 See itinerary ideas

 Here, the outdoors is God, and its followers head into the wild interior each weekend to hike, ski, climb and kayak.
 The island offers some of the world's most exciting landscapes on a grand scale, where lava flows melt glaciers, giant waterfalls burst through igneous rock, thermal springs bubble away under freezing blizzards, and, on clear winter nights, the sky is swept with the radiant green of the Northern Lights.